 The initial investment in products is always a scary part of selling any item but especially when those items can be a bit pricier than other things.
 CBD can often come in at a higher price point than other oil products because of the numerous benefits it offers across a broad spectrum of ailments.
 It is essential to crunch the numbers and ensure that you will be able to move the product and profit from it before deciding to invest in the products.

-The CBD market is expected to reach around $20 billion by the year 2024 as this Kyro article notes, but that does not necessarily mean that it might be the right choice for your business.
+The CBD market is expected to reach around $20 billion by the year 2024, but that does not necessarily mean that it might be the right choice for your business.
 If you have a small audience or if your overhead is high, it might be hard to recuperate the costs of investing in this product, so be sure to research all the numbers before deciding whether to provide this product to your customers or not.

 3. Does CBD match what my brand represents?